-You can decide to make mastering the dating process a new goal.
+You can decide to make mastering dating a new goal.
 That way you’ll grow more confident as you embrace the learning progression.

 Stop Twisting Into A Pretzel

 Nothing chips away at your confidence like needing someone else’s acceptance or approval.
-Wanting someone to like you can cause you to twist yourself into a pretzel trying to win their and approval love.
+Wanting someone to like you can cause you to twist yourself into a pretzel trying to win their love and approval.
 Eventually, it becomes exhausting because you can never relax and be your authentic self.

-You will never feel good about yourself if you have to change in order to be loved.
-Notice how you feel when you are with someone you care about it.
+You’ll never feel good about yourself if you believe you have to change to be loved.
+Notice how you feel when you’re with someone you care about it.
 Do you feel relaxed and comfortable?
 Or are you always on the edge afraid you’ll do or say something wrong?

 The people who truly love you, love you because of who you are, not who you pretend to be.
 Stop worrying about what is pleasing to someone else and focus on showing up authentically and speaking your truth.

-The more you relax and show up authentically the more confident you will feel about being yourself.
+You don’t have to prove yourself worthy of love or get caught up in what you think your date finds attractive.
+The more you relax and show up authentically the more confident you’ll feel just being yourself.

 Putting Blinders On So You See Your Goal Clearly